CaileyCrandall/Mini-Project-1/README.md

 To evaluate clustering quality, the Silhouette Score** measures how well each point fits within its assigned cluster (ranging from 0 to 1, where a higher value indicates better-defined clusters).

+### Silhouette Values Explained

+Silhouette values measure how well data points fit within their assigned clusters by comparing their similarity to points in the same cluster versus those in the nearest different cluster.

+- **High silhouette value (~1):** The point is well-clustered.
+- **Near zero (~0):** The point is on the boundary between clusters.
+- **Low silhouette value (~-1):** The point may be incorrectly clustered.

+Silhouette scores help assess clustering quality, with higher average values indicating well-separated and well-defined clusters.

 # Results Analysis